St Patrick's College, Strathfield

-St Patrick's College (known colloquially as SPC or St Pats) is an independent Catholic primary and secondary day school for boys located in Strathfield, an inner western suburb of Sydney, New South Wales, Australia.
+St Patrick's College (known colloquially as SPC or St Pats) is an independent Catholic primary and secondary day school for boys located in Strathfield, an Inner West suburb of Sydney, New South Wales, Australia.
 Founded in 1928 by the Congregation of Christian Brothers, the school operates in the tradition of Edmund Rice, and is administered by Edmund Rice Education Australia.
 As of 2007, the College enrolled approximately 1,430 students from Year 5 to Year 12.

 St Patrick's College is a member of the Independent Sporting Association, the Association of Heads of Independent Schools of Australia, and the Junior School Heads Association of Australia.
 In 2015, Business Insider Australia listed the College as one of the most exclusive schools for boys in Sydney.

 History

 St Patrick's College was founded on 20 January 1928 as the St Patrick's Practice School.
 It functioned as a practice school for student teachers at the Australian Catholic University next to the south.
 The school was officially opened by Dr. M. Kelly, Archbishop of Sydney.
 Thirty-nine students were enrolled and split into three grades to be taught by Brothers L. S. Carroll, P. K. Kent and J. R. Crichton.
 The acting principal in the first year was Provincial Consulter and Master of Method M. B. Hanrahan.
 The school itself consisted of six large classrooms, and four other rooms designed for physics, chemistry, art, and technical training such as woodwork.
 At the end of the first year, over 100 students were enrolled at St Patrick's College.

 At the end of the 1980s, there was a steady decline in the number of Christian Brothers teaching within Edmund Rice Schools such as St Patrick's.
 After the departure of J. Giacon as principal in 1992, the first lay principal in Christian Brothers’ school in New South Wales was appointed: Grahame Smollett, who became the longest-serving principal in the college's history.